jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 In an earlier version of the new computer language, version 2.0, a related list also had the extension procedures __Initialize Item__ and __Terminate Item__.
 In the new version of the new computer language, version 3.0, __Initialize Item__ is replaced by __Add  .
 Post-Extend__ and __Terminate Item__ is replaced by __Remove  .
 Pre-Extend__.

-### Extension of System Objects in a Diagram
+### Extension of System Interfaces in a Diagram

-The concept of extending the system objects is already explained in the article *Extending the System Objects*.
+The concept of extending the system objects is already explained in the article *Extending the System Interfaces*.
 The current article demonstrates its expression in a diagram.

 Not all possible extensions of the system commands will be displayed in this article.
 Any extension procedure of the system interface commands is displayed the same way.
 Only a couple of extension procedures will be displayed, to demonstrate the idea.